|Category||Administration and Management|

 Remuneration of panel members and secretaries is managed and administered by the Quality Advancement Unit.
 Like all review expenses, this remuneration is funded by the Divisions (although some exceptions apply).
 Payment to convenors and panel members is via the "Review Panel Member Honorarium Request Form" and payment to secretaries is via the "Review Secretary Payment Recommendation Form".
 All reviews remuneration is subject to tax; honoraria are scheduler payments subject to withholding tax and review secretary remuneration is subject to PAYE.
 NZ payees must submit (or have on file with Payroll Services) an IR330 Tax Code Declaration.
 Questions regarding remuneration should be directed to the Quality Advancement Unit.

-The Deputy Vice-Chancellor (Academic) may, in exceptional circumstances, approve a payment arrangement which does not comply with this policy.
+The Deputy Vice-Chancellor (Academic) may, in exceptional circumstances, approve a payment arrangement which does not comply with this procedure.